 Direct condensation is the formation of water droplets on a device that can cause direct damage to susceptible components.
 Indirect effect can vary in form but generally involves moisture reaching sensitive components that cannot operate correctly in a moisture-filled environment.

-Humidity Testing Specifications
+Expert Regulatory Compliance Humidity Testing